Pointwise Weyl law for graphs from quantized interval maps: Introduction

 In addition to the equidistribution from the quantum ergodic theorem, eigenfunctions from a classically ergodic system are expected to follow Berry's random wave conjecture \cite{berry}, which asserts that the eigenfunctions should behave like Gaussian random waves in the large eigenvalue limit.
 For graphs, instead of the large eigenvalue limit, one considers as usual the large dimension limit.
 In this limit, \cite{phys,phys2} used supersymmetry methods to study the eigenfunction statistics for quantum graphs, specifically Gaussian moments, in view of the random wave conjecture.

-In the specific discrete models from interval maps that we consider, one expects that the empirical distribution of the coordinates $\{\psi^{(n,j)}_x\}_{x=1}^n$ of an eigenvector of $U_n$ should behave like a random complex Gaussian $N_\C(0,\frac{1}{n})$ for most eigenvectors.
+In the specific discrete models from interval maps that we consider, one expects that the empirical distribution of the coordinates $\{\psi^{(n,j)}_x\}_{x=1}^n$ of a normalized eigenvector of $U_n$ should behave like a random complex Gaussian $N_\C(0,\frac{1}{n})$ for most eigenvectors.
 This is consistent with both the random matrix ensemble behavior and the random wave conjecture.
 As an example, consider the doubling map $S(x)=2x\pmod{1}$.
-For $n\in2\N$, the Markov matrices $P_n$ along with a particularly simple unitary quantization $U_n$, are
+For $n\in2\N$, the Markov matrices $P_n$ along with a particularly simple unitary quantization $U_n$, can be taken as,

 where the non-specified entries are all zeros.
-Numerically, for large $n$, the vast majority of eigenvectors of $U_n$ have coordinate value distributions that look complex Gaussian $N_\C(0,\frac{1}{n})$.
+Numerically, for large $n$, the vast majority of eigenvectors of the $U_n$ above have coordinate value distributions that look complex Gaussian $N_\C(0,\frac{1}{n})$.
 Typical histograms for the coordinates of an eigenvector of $U_n$ from \eqref{eqn:doubling-pu} are shown in Figure~\ref{fig:num}.

 Motivated by the above, we will study the eigenvectors of such unitary quantizations $U_n$ constructed from allowable interval maps $S$ by proving a \emph{pointwise Weyl law}, which consists of estimates on the diagonal elements of spectral projection matrices.
 Because we allow for shrinking spectral windows in the pointwise Weyl law, this will have two additional implications concerning eigenvectors.
 First, we will be able to strengthen the quantum ergodic theorem from \cite{qgraphs}, and second, we will be able to construct random quantizations $V_n$ of $S$ whose eigenvectors have the approximately Gaussian value statistics--while we do not prove Gaussian behavior for the eigenvectors of the original $U_n$ (except in a very special case where the eigenspaces end up highly degenerate, see Section~\ref{sec:doubling-2}), we will show there are many random quantizations $V_n$ near $U_n$ that do have the desired Gaussian eigenvector coordinates.
 These quantizations $V_n$ are not quantizations in the strict sense of $|(V_n)_{xy}|^2=(P_n)_{xy}$ from \cite{pzk,qgraphs}, but they will satisfy $|(V_n)_{xy}|^2=(P_n)_{xy}+o(1)$ as well as an Egorov theorem, so they are still quantizations of $S$ in the sense that they satisfy a classical-quantum correspondence principle, recovering the classical dynamics in the semiclassical limit $n\to\infty$.